 The general rule is that you tip anyone who provides you with regular services throughout the year.

-This includes newspaper carriers, hair stylists, elevator operators in your apartment building, babysitters and nannies, the UPS guy that regularly picks up packages from your business, and maybe even your postal carrier.
+This includes newspaper carriers, hair stylists, the school bus driver, elevator operators in your apartment building, babysitters and nannies, the UPS guy that regularly picks up packages from your business, and maybe even your postal carrier.

 Some of the people on my tipping list include:

 - Schwan guy

 - Postal carrier

 Consider your relationship with the person in question.